 March 17: I wrote “There are currently 36 resolutions in states across the country to ban the mandate which forces people to buy private insurance, or face a penalty of up to 2% of their income that the IRS will collect — the very thing that Obama campaigned against.
 It will become a rallying cry for the right.”

-July 21: A new SurveyUSA poll shows Tom Perriello trailing his GOP opponent by 23 points.
-Prior to voting for the health care bill, a PPP poll showed Perriello essentially tied with Hurt:
+July 21: A new SurveyUSA poll shows Tom Periello trailing his GOP oppnenet by 23 points.
+Prior to voting for the health care bill, a PPP poll showed Periello essentially tied with Hurt:

 This confirms what FDL has been saying for months: forcing members of Congress like Tom Perriello to vote for the health care bill was truly a Paths of Glory move by House leadership and the administration.
 As our SurveyUSA polling indicated at the time, the health care bill was hugely unpopular in swing districts.

-August 4, 2010: 71% of Missouri voters support Proposition C, which “would prohibit the government from requiring people to have health insurance or from penalizing them for not having it.”
+August 4, 2010: 71% of Missouri voters supported Proposition C, “that would prohibit the government from requiring people to have health insurance or from penalizing them for not having it.”
 It’s a non-binding initiative, but a clear indication of where public sentiment is in a bellwether state.